jmk0811/CSE-416-Project-Client/README.md

 2. Volunteer works organizations, holders, who want to advertise their events and work opportunities to people.

-3. Admin
+3. Admin who
-  A)	Create contents and post articles (volunteer work opportunities),
+  A)	Creates contents and post articles (volunteer work opportunities),
-  B)	Validate users’ submissions of paper certificates or photos,
+  B)	Validates users’ submissions of paper certificates or photos in order to issue NFT certificates and points,
-  C)	Manage the platform.
+  C)	Manages and maintains the platform.